+DATE: November 19, 2024

-DATE: October 15, 2024 FROM: H. Ted Gerber, Director of Public Works SUBJECT Review of Fremont / Huntington Project
+FROM: H. Ted Gerber, Director of Public Works

+SUBJECT Review of Fremont / Huntington Project

-It is recommended that the Mobility and Transportation Infrastructure Commission (MTIC) review the Fremont, Fair Oaks, & Huntington Drive Conceptual Design Memorandum, discuss the concepts related to the Fremont / Huntington Project, and provide general recommendations and advisement related to staff's project direction.
+It is recommended that the Mobility and Transportation Infrastructure Commission (MTIC) continue the review of the Fremont, Fair Oaks, & Huntington Drive Conceptual Design Memorandum, discuss the concepts related to the Fremont / Huntington Project, and provide general recommendations and advisement related to staff's project direction.